1.0 Introduction Soybean

 4.3 Weed Control

 Soybeans are very competitive with weeds once the crop develops a canopy, but early emerging weeds can cause serious problems.
 In most cases, weeding can be repeated 2-3 times before the shade from the narrow rows suppresses later weeds.
 Note that poor weeding can reduce the yield by as much as 30%.
-Chemical control- this is the use of herbicide and is mainly practiced by farmers that can aord the chemicals.
-Herbicides, if used properly, are a safe and eective method to control certain weeds in soybeans.
+Chemical control- this is the use of herbicide and is mainly practiced by farmers that can afford the chemicals.
+Herbicides, if used properly, are a safe and effective method to control certain weeds in soybeans.
 Important factors to consider when choosing a herbicide include:

 1) type of weeds present, 2) stage of crop and weed growth, 3) herbicide persistence and crop rotation restrictions, 4) environmental considerations, and 5) herbicide costs.
 Farmers are advised to use commercially available herbicides for weed control in soybean and follow the manufacturer’s instructions on their use.